 Steveston

 Tucked away in Richmond’s southwest corner is the seaside village of Steveston, a picturesque and active fishing village with shops, eateries, bike trails, whale watching excursions and two National Historic Sites.
 The popular Gulf of Georgia Cannery National Historic Site is one of the world’s only historically intact salmon canneries and welcomes group tours.
-A short walk or bike ride away, the Britannia Heritage Shipyards are the oldest shipyard buildings in British Columbia, offering visitors a glimpse into the lives of the city’s first Asian immigrants.
+A short walk or bike ride away, the Britannia Shipyards National Historic Site is home to the oldest shipyard buildings in British Columbia, offering visitors a glimpse into the lives of the city’s first Asian immigrants.

 Steveston’s also home to Canada’s largest active fishing fleet and a busy Fisherman’s Wharf where fresh fish and seafood is sold daily.
 Visitors can watch the action at Fisherman’s Wharf from one of the many restaurant patios on the wooden boardwalk while enjoying imaginative Pacific Northwest cuisine, including classic fish ‘n chips (you’ll find BC’s best here in Steveston!).